 The official currency of Indonesia is the Rupiah.
 While currency valuations change daily, the current exchange rate is favorable for individuals earning in USD.
-You’ll get $13,000 Indonesian Rupiah for $1 US Dollar.
+You’ll get around 14,000 Indonesian Rupiah for $1 US Dollar.

 One important piece of Indonesian culture is understanding the “Bule” factor throughout the country.
 You’ll hear this word occasionally, and you need to know what it means.
 So…